-As of Fiscal Year 2015, applicants who are proposing to use Campus Grant Program funds for physical modifications must follow the following guidelines outlined in this solicitation.
+For Fiscal Year 2017, applicants who are proposing to use Campus Grant Program funds for physical modifications must follow the following guidelines outlined in this solicitation.
+Applicants must will be required to submit all necessary materials, if funded, before designated funds can be used for the purposes outlined in this document.